Missouri Tax Research Independent · Non-partisan · Updated April 17, 2026

 Who's Behind It

-The House vote was 98-54, nearly entirely along party lines.
-The primary sponsors and leaders who designed and championed this proposal are listed below, along with the four Republicans who voted no.
+Both chamber votes were nearly party-line (House 98–54 in March; Senate 18–11 in April).
+The primary sponsors and leaders who designed and championed this proposal are listed below, along with the seven Republicans across both chambers who voted no — four in the House, three in the Senate.

 Governor Mike Kehoe (R)